 "Get me another one," He yelled and reached out his hand.

 One of his men handed him another blaster.
 The leader pointed the weapon at the nearby surveillance sub, but again the weapon was drawn from his hand and plunged into the water.
-The hatches of the surveillance subs opened and heavy armed Dalmarian jumped on the intruder vessel and captured the four men.
+The hatches of all the surveillance subs opened and heavy armed Dalmaranian jumped on the intruder vessel and captured the four men.

 "Are you sure, Leia?"
 Fern'all said and Leia felt his serious responsibility for her safety.

-"I need to get inside the hidden residence of the Supreme Leader, Fern'all.
-This cave has sufficient space for a small submersible to maneuver, but not for this big ship you're commanding or ten surveillance subs."
+"This cave has sufficient space for a small submersible to maneuver, but not for this bigger ship you're commanding.
+Is it possible to get me to one of those surveillance subs?"

-"That's fine.
-They can bring me and my friends back to your ship if necessary."
+"They can also bring me and the others back to your ship."

-"Thanks to your government we could protect one of our citizen against the evil influence of the former empire."
-Leia answered, "Commander, it might take some time before I return.
-This place looks gloomy, but after I have activated the controls you and your men can wait for me in a pleasant environment."
+"Thanks to your government my leader could protect an important citizen of the New Republic here," Leia answered, "This place looks gloomy, but after I have activated the controls you and your men can wait for me in a nice environment."

 "This is incredible."
 He said.

 Leia crossed the terrace and the lawn and entered the passageway to the last storeroom.
 She put her hand on the control panel and let the Force show her the code Liane had entered.
 She pressed the buttons and the door slid aside.
 She locked the door again on the inside and climbed the stack of container, jumped at the other side and entered the secret entrance to Jedi library.
-All the while she listened and reached out to the Force to feel the presence of the two padawans and Liane.
+All the while she reached out to the Force to feel the presence of the two padawans and Liane.
 As she had entered the long corridor with the shallow riverbed she reached out again, but she still didn't sense their presence.
 Quickly she walked on and within two hours she reached the chasm which lead to the Jedi library.
 The cave was dark and Leia stood surprised at the entrance for a moment.

-Suddenly Leia became very concerned and almost immediately she understood where the three young friends probably had gone.
+Suddenly Leia felt very concerned and almost immediately she understood where the three young friends had gone.
 She crossed the cave, opened the secret door on the other side and followed the path to the hidden cave at the surface of Na'ctaMagh'Ba.
 Before she had stepped through the fissure at the back, she already knew what had happened.
 She reached out to the Force and used her Force telepathy skills to call her padawan.

 'What's wrong, Leia, I feel a lot of worries around you.'
 Wedge said concerned.